What Is Workers’ Compensation? Lessons I Learned From a Lizard

 “It’s really no big deal,” I replied, though my heart was beating out of my chest.
 The lizard was no more than eight inches long if you excluded its tail.

-Jerome sent me to our HR representative to fill out a first report of injury.
+Jerome sent me to our HR representative to fill out an initial report of injury.
 “Won’t that end the 375-days-without-injury streak?”
 I asked.

 “I would rather forgo some ice cream than have you die from lizard poison,” he said.
 So I walked to the HR office.
 Over the intercom, I heard Jerome say, “We have a lizard situation in the trash can on aisle 24.”